ConservationInternational/trends.earth/README.md

 # Land Degradation Monitoring Toolbox (LDMT)

 `ldmp-qgis-plugin` is the github repository for the Land Degradation Monitoring Toolbox (LDMT).
-The LDMT is produced by the Land Degradation Monitoring Project.
-The LDMT is a [Quantum GIS (QGIS)](http://www.qgis.org) plugin used to support monitoring of status and trends of land degradation.
+The LDMT is a [Quantum GIS (QGIS)](http://www.qgis.org) plugin that can be used to support monitoring of land degradation for reporting to the GEF and UNCCD, and for tracking progress towards achivement of Sustainable Development Goal (SDG) target 15.3, Land Degradation Neutrality (LDN).

 This toolbox was produced as an output of the Global Environment Facility (GEF)-funded project [“Enabling the use of global data sources to assess and